-PROPOSAL 4 - RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS
+PROPOSAL 2 - RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTANTS

 The independent public accounting firm of Deloitte & Touche LLP has been the Company's independent registered public accountants since June 1, 2017.
-The Audit Committee recommended and the Board of Directors appointed Deloitte & Touche LLP for purposes of auditing the consolidated financial statements of the Company for the fiscal year ending December 31, 2023.
+The Audit Committee recommended and the Board of Directors appointed Deloitte & Touche LLP for purposes of auditing the consolidated financial statements of the Company for the fiscal year ending December 31, 2024.
 It is anticipated that representatives of Deloitte & Touche LLP will be present at the Annual Meeting, will be provided an opportunity to make a statement if they desire and are expected to be available to respond to appropriate questions.

-The Board of Directors recommends that stockholders vote "FOR" ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for fiscal year ending December 31, 2023.
+The Board of Directors recommends that stockholders vote "FOR" ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for fiscal year ending December 31, 2024.

-PRINCIPAL ACCOUNTING FEES AND SERVICES
+PRINCIPAL ACCOUNTANT FEES AND SERVICES

-The following table summarizes the fees of the Company's current independent auditors, billed to the Company for each of the last two fiscal years for audit and other services.
-All of these fees were reviewed and approved by the Audit Committee of the Board of Directors:
+The following table summarizes the fees of the Company's current independent auditors, Deloitte & Touche LLP, billed to the Company for each of the last two fiscal years for audit and other services.
+These fees were reviewed and approved by the Audit Committee of the Board of Directors:

-Fee Category 2022 2021
+Fee Category 2023 2022

-Audit Fees (1) \$ 966,967 \$ 853,639
+Audit Fees (1) \$ 1,071,005 \$ 966,967

-Audit-Related Fees (2) 34,100 41,750
+Audit-Related Fees (2) - -

-Tax Fees (3) 115,850 108,928
+Tax Fees (3) - -

-All Other Fees (4) -
+All Other Fees (4) - -

-\$ 1,116,917 \$ 1,004,317
+\$ 1,071,005 \$ 966,967

-(1) Audit fees consist of aggregate fees billed for professional services rendered for the audit of the Company's annual financial statements and review of the interim financial statements included in quarterly reports or services that are normally provided by the independent auditor in connection with statutory and regulatory filings for the years ended December 31, 2022 and 2021.

-(3) Tax fees consist of aggregate fees billed for professional services for tax compliance, tax advice, and tax planning.

-(4) All other fees consist of aggregate fees billed for products and services by the independent auditors, other than those disclosed above.
+- (1) Audit fees consist of aggregate fees billed for professional services rendered for the audit of the Company's annual financial statements and review of the interim financial statements included in quarterly reports or services that are normally provided by the independent auditor in connection with statutory and regulatory filings for the years ended December 31, 2023 and 2022. - (2) Audit related fees consist of aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees".
+These fees include review of registration statements. - (3) Tax fees consist of aggregate fees billed for professional services for tax compliance, tax advice, and tax planning. - (4) All other fees consist of aggregate fees billed for products and services by the independent auditors, other than those disclosed above.